chiffa/Imaris_converter/README.md

 #  Helping Imaris batch process files tiff stacks

-(because Imaris-batch, just as sleep, is for the weak ;).

-Should work with Imaris 8.2, no guarantees for your data integrity though: use at your own risk.
+Should work with Imaris 8.1 & up, no guarantees for your data integrity though: use at your own risk.
 Works only with Windows.
 Edit the input, output and command line access to the Imaris

 DO NOT CONVERT RAW OR UNDUPLICATED DATA: AFTER CONVERSION THE FOLDER CONTENTS WILL BE DELETED